Power Profile

 If you plan to use the Expected Power for outdoor long-distance rides, it's generally appropriate to ride with 5-10% lower than the calculated Expected Power.

-In outdoor riding, when using power data from a power meter, and indoors using power data from indoor trainers like smart trainers, discrepancies can occur even when riding with the same intensity and routine.
+Discrepancies can arise between outdoor riding using power data from a power meter and indoor riding with smart trainers, even when maintaining the same intensity and routine.
 A Power Match value close to 0% means less error between outdoor and indoor data.
 A higher Power Match value can lead to FTP being measured higher than your actual capacity, making accurate analysis and proper training more challenging.

 For precise analysis and to minimize errors due to device variations, recording data with the same power meter device both indoors and outdoors is recommended.